elizabethcd/FurnitureConverter/README.md

 This is a tool for use when converting Custom Furniture (CF) mods to either use Dynamic Game Assets (DGA) in the current 1.5.6 version of Stardew Valley, or Content Patcher (CP) in a future version of Stardew Valley.

-Right now, this is not finished, and may fail if the CF json is formatted in an unexpected way.
 Feedback is welcome via Github issues or the Stardew Valley Discord (please include the exact error encountered and ideally the json file as well via smapi.io/json).

 ## Basic Instructions on How to Use